mselig/api-tutorial/README.md

 }
 ```
 The server will provide this data only on **request**.
-More precisely, we implement a API named "getter" on the server side that will read the data file and send it as **response**.
+More precisely, we implement a API named `"/getter"` on the server side that will read the data file and send it as **response**.

 `./server.js`
 ```javascript